-(ii) Where the performance of another type of assistantship having a value at least equivalent to a full teaching assistantship is accepted by the student, or is a part of the student's academic program, or is required of the student by the program for other academic reasons, the above priorities may not apply.
+- (ii) Where the performance of another type of assistantship having a value at least equivalent to a full teaching assistantship is accepted by the student, or is a part of the student's academic program, or is required of the student by the program for other academic reasons, the above priorities may not apply. - (iii) Students whose total income from fellowships and/or scholarships is equal to or greater than the value of a full Ontario Graduate Scholarship and who are within the priority pool described above shall be allocated at least one-half of a full teaching assistantship or equivalent. - 12.03.2 A Ph.D. student whose studies have been impacted by a protected ground under the OHRC for which they require accommodation and who, as a result, have not completed their academic requirements shall gain one additional year of priority pool entitlement.
+(See also Article 15.10.)
+Masters candidates who held a full teaching assistantship shall be allocated a full teaching assistantship pursuant to the terms of Article 15.10.

-- (iii) Students whose total income from fellowships and/or scholarships is equal to or greater than the value of a full Ontario Graduate Scholarship and who are within the priority pool described above shall be allocated at least one-half of a full teaching assistantship or equivalent. - 12.03.2 Ph.D. students who have disabilities and who have not completed their academic requirements shall gain an additional year of priority pool entitlement.
-(See also Article 15.10.) - 12.03.3 Masters candidates who have held a full or partial teaching assistantship which has been interrupted by a maternity leave per Article 17.06, and who subsequently have been granted a full-time academic extension beyond Faculty of Graduate Studies guidelines, also shall be allocated an additional one-half teaching assistantship. - 12.04.1 If a candidate for a position grieves a decision not to appoint her to that position, or the union grieves or queries an appointment, the employer shall provide the union with the name of the appointee, a copy of her curriculum vitae, copy of her application, and any other non-confidential information that was the basis of the appointment.
+- 12.03.3 Masters candidates who have held a full or partial teaching assistantship which has been interrupted by a maternity leave per Article 17.06, and who subsequently have been granted a full-time academic extension beyond Faculty of Graduate Studies guidelines, also shall be allocated an additional one-half teaching assistantship. - 12.04.1 If a candidate for a position grieves a decision not to appoint her to that position, or the union grieves or queries an appointment, the employer shall provide the union with the name of the appointee, a copy of her curriculum vitae, copy of her application, and any other non-confidential information that was the basis of the appointment.
 Such information shall include the individual's priority pool status, right of first refusal, if any, and visa student status, where applicable.
 The Employer will respond to the query within ten calendar days of the receipt of the query.